eleasvrahnos/satellite-telemetry-system/README.md

 For the database, I have used the Golang Object Relational Mapper (GORM) to make easy queries for the PostgreSQL database.
 This choice is mainly for my own convenience, but I also know using tools like GORM will give me more insight to what tools are industry-standard and why they are used.
 Similarly to the language itself, I now understand the core fundamentals of GORM and how to make basic interactions with a connected database.

-For the frontend, I have used React (+ Vite), Tailwind CSS, and Typescript.
+For the frontend, I have used React (+ Vite, since the app size would be more compact), Tailwind CSS, and Typescript.
 I am already familiar with these three, so this was a little more straightforward to me to implement.
 While the project doesn't require a heavy focus on design, I still aimed to make the UI understandable and clean for the user.
 The following are the main React components used in the application:

 - App.tsx - Houses the main application features
 - DataSelection.tsx - A form component that requests the user for a satellite ID and start/end date